 These two Patrick Henry College students started at community college, but ultimately found what they were looking for academically, socially, and spiritually at PHC.

-Leah Widener, a California native, is a junior at PHC and studying Strategic Intelligence with dreams of working for the Federal Bureau of Investigation someday.
+Leah Widener, a California native, is a junior at PHC and studying Strategic Intelligence.
+She dreams of working for the Federal Bureau of Investigation someday.
 Cory Gibbons is a History senior at PHC and aims to be a history professor someday.
 Both Leah and Cory completed associates degrees at community colleges, but note that community college classes pale in comparison to PHC classes in substance and worldview.

 The Michigan native is studying history at PHC after earning an associate’s degree in dental assisting from Mott Community College in Flint, Michigan.
 However, when she arrived at PHC, she found a completely different learning environment.